WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

       ```
       1. Save and push your changes.
       2. Check output for possible vulnerabilities.
-      3. If pipeline failed for flag: *Image user should not be ‘root’* Ref: https://avd.aquasec.com/misconfig/ds002
+      3. If pipeline failed for flag: *Image user should not be ‘root’* Reference Link: https://avd.aquasec.com/misconfig/ds002
       4. Fix the issue by creating `.trivyignore` at root level of your repo with the following content:

          Reference link: [trivy DS-0002](https://avd.aquasec.com/misconfig/dockerfile/general/avd-ds-0002/)